5l1v3r1/p0wnedReverse/README.md

 csc.exe /unsafe /reference:"C:\p0wnedReverse\System.Management.Automation.dll" /reference:System.IO.Compression.dll /out:C:\p0wnedReverse\p0wnedReversex64.exe /platform:x64 "C:\p0wnedReverse\*.cs"
 ```

-When you need to setup a DNS tunnel, then comment/uncomment LHost, LPort and Domain variable and change PowerCat settings.
-Make sure you change the LHost and LPort variable to suit your needs (e.g. Listener IP/Port).

 p0wnedReverse uses the System.Management.Automation namespace, so make sure you have the System.Management.Automation.dll within your source path when compiling outside of Visual Studio.